 NGC 7419 and Sharpless 154 in Cepheus

-Processing: Data Collection - Artemis Capture (as FITs).
-Calibrated, stacked (Sigma Combine), LRGB channel registration, equalization, central gradient removal - Astroart.
-Curves, Levels, LRGB combine and finishing - Photoshop.
-This image is a HaL-RGB combine with Luminance layering.
-Final Image size is approximately 1600 x 1200.
+Processing: Data Collection - Sequence Generator Pro (as FITs).
+Calibrated, stacked (Kappa Sigma Combine) - Deep Sky Stacker.
+LRGB channel registration, equalization, and gradient removal - Astroart.
+Curves, Levels, RGB combine - ImagesPlus.
+Luminance Layering, final stretch, and finishing - Photoshop.
+RGB calibration - eXcalibrator.
+This image is a RGB combine with Luminance layering.
+Color saturation in LAB color.
+The H-Alpha filter exposure was screen blended into the IR/UV Blocking filter exposure stack and used for the luminance layer.
+Images processed at 3352 x 2532 resolution.
+Final Image size is approximately 2600 x 1950.

 North is up in this image.
 NGC 7419 is the star cluster in the lower left.
 Sharpless 154 is the red emission region in the upper right.
-The color of the emission nebula.
-(Sharpless 154) is typical of such objects where hydrogen gas is energized by nearby stars causing the gas to glow.
-The star cluster (NGC 7419) is characterized as a young cluster of about 25 million years of age.
+The color of the emission nebula (Sharpless 154) is typical of such objects where hydrogen gas is energized by nearby stars causing the gas to glow.
+The star cluster (NGC 7419) is characterized in WEBDA as a young cluster of about 19 million years of age; but it has a 1.83 reddening factor.
 We se it somewhat reddened due to intervening galactic dust.
-NGC 7419 is about 4,500 light years distant from Earth Horizontal FOV is 55'
+NGC 7419 is about 4,500 light years distant from Earth.
+There are also several dark nebulae in this field catalogued int the TGU and Dobashi catalogs.
+These objects as well as a few of the bright stars can be seen in the annotated image.
+This image replaces and earlier image that can be seen in the Archives here.
+Horizontal FOV is 88'

 Current Web Total Hits -